niklaszantner/exchange-tracker/README.md

 And start the program by typing `ether-tracker` into your command line.

 ### Kraken API
-To use this tracker you need to specify a Kraken API key and secret.
+To use this tracker you can specify a kraken API key and secret, so your current founds can be queried and displayed.
 Simply login to kraken, go [here](https://www.kraken.com/u/settings/api) and generate a new key.
 I would suggest to only check the box entitled with *Query Funds* as this is the only one you actually need.
 After generating you can simply copy paste the key and secret into your console.

 ### CLI
 The CLI provides some options to be set by user on starting the tracker.